Giorgio Fanan: Turin and the return to Polesine

-The Collection
+Fanan collection

 The Fanan collection offers a rich panorama of the Western classical music tradition, spanning from the Middle Ages to the contemporary era.
 Among the rarest items is a 10th-century antiphonary, as well as 16th-century printed music from the Venetian and Roman regions (including works by Cipriano de Rore, Palestrina, Costanzo Porta, and Morales).
 The library also houses both manuscript and printed works from the 17th and 18th centuries by composers such as Merula, Caccini, Giacomo Carissimi, Frescobaldi, Bononcini, Arcangelo Corelli, Benedetto Marcello, Georg Friedrich Händel, Sammartini, Tartini, and Viotti.

 Of particular significance is the first complete printed edition of Mozart’s works (Breitkopf & Härtel), along with important theoretical treatises (by Leo, Paisiello, Martini), and numerous autograph manuscripts and first editions of vocal and instrumental works by major composers from Italy, France, and Germany.
 These include Lully, Campra, Spontini, Piccinni, Gluck, Sarti, Grétry, Asioli, Rossini, Bellini, Verdi, Boito, Wagner, Richard Strauss, Puccini, Leoncavallo, and Mascagni, as well as chamber and symphonic works by Porpora, Boccherini, Haydn, Pleyel, Beethoven, Mendelssohn, Brahms, Mahler, and Stravinsky.

 In addition to its musical focus, the library includes rare literary works (by Dante, Pascoli, Verga), occasional publications (relating to Christopher Columbus, Philip I of Bourbon, and Ludwig II), and materials pertaining to modern and contemporary music (Schönberg, Berg, Castelnuovo-Tedesco, Ghedini), as well as distinguished conductors and performers (Toscanini, Bruno Walter, Karajan, Bernstein).

 In 2025, ownership of the Fanan collection was transferred to the Cariparo Foundation through purchase and is managed by the Rovigo Conservatory of Music.

-Bookplates (Ex Libris)
+Bookplates (ex libris)

 Fanan selected three personal bookplates (ex libris) to mark his volumes.
 One features Saint George and the dragon, inscribed with Ex libris Giorgio Fanan; another includes verses from Dante's Inferno (Canto I, vv.
 83–84); and a third bears the motto Che incuria non disperda ("Let not neglect cause loss"), accompanied by lines from Paradiso (Canto XVII, vv.
 55–56).